What Matters for Simulation to Online Reinforcement Learning on Real Robots: Introduction

 \looseness=-1What are the limits of relying on offline learning while avoiding firsthand real-world experience?
 Simulators are inevitably imperfect and the cost of obtaining high-quality, pre-training real-world data for robotics is orders of magnitude higher than in domains like language modeling---we do not have an Internet-scale corpus of real-world robotics data to scrape.
 This work is motivated by the realization that as tasks grow in complexity, future autonomous robotic systems must learn online, through embodied interaction, to continually adapt and improve competence in the open world \citep{javed2024the}.

 \looseness=-1While running RL on real robots has been demonstrated in several works (e.g. \citet{haarnoja2018soft}, see \Cref{sec:related-works}), much of this literature focuses on demonstrating an idea within a relatively narrow real-world experimental setup.
-Additionally, prior work often focus on a less realistic setting, where learning starts from scratch, which can lead to unsafe and wasteful exploration that could instead happen in simulation.
-Crucially, as we empirically show in this work (see \Cref{sec:background,sec:experiments}), pretraining in simulation and then finetuning online on the real system can result in instabilities and even lead to unlearning of the simulation-trained policy.
-The goal of this work is to empirically study the ``sim-to-online'' setting and demonstrate a working recipe across three real-world robots.
+Additionally, prior work often focuses on a less realistic setting, where learning starts from scratch, which can lead to unsafe and wasteful exploration that could instead happen in simulation.